Skip to main content

 This is a very interesting statement referencing that God only listens to the godly, those who do His will.
 I don't think that this means God only acts in the way we want Him to act when we pray, regardless of our level of faith.
 And I don't see that in the Bible from Genesis to Revelation.
 I mean, as I write that, I feel reverence.
 How can we even dare ask God for anything?
 That He allows us to is truly incomprehensible.
 Thankfully, we have solid assurance that we can throughout scripture, but there is no solid scripture that our prayers will be answered.

-However, there are a scriptures that can help us in our prayer life, James 5:16 Confess your faults one to another, and pray one for another, that ye may be healed.
+However, there are some scriptures that can help us in our prayer life, James 5:16 Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.

+For what it's worth, I lean towards a cessationist view as described here by Tom Pennington.
+It's important to fully understand what is and what is not cessationism.
 Indeed, by Jesus' stripes we are healed, for eternity, as we put our trust in Him.
 While that may not mean physically, given the choice, I'd rather have spiritual, eternal restoration with my Father.

 There are a couple of thoughts I want to mention before I finish.
 Going through this helped me to see my children as His children.
 Namely, that every child and believer is just that, a child of God.
 Though we may be parents, our children are His, we are all children of the Most High God.
 1 Corinthians 7:14 tells us that children of just one believing parent are considered holy to the Lord.
 I also agree with some brothers who believe children are not held accountable for their salvation until they are mentally old enough to be.
 For me, children of believing parents are born into the Kingdom of God, and I believe this is scripturally evident throughout the Old and New Testaments, though I also believe they must one day make their own confession of faith.
 I don't have to be able to understand something to read it in the bible.
 I agree with free will and predestination - both for salvation - I don't have to separate them.
 I don't have to be divisive on these contentious points of scripture, though it does bother me that I can't enjoy church membership unless I am.